 Put Technology in Your Classroom With PowerGistics

-If you’d like to try out these examples of technology in education, you need the right devices and the tools to take care of them.
+If you’d like to try out these classroom technology examples, you need the right devices and the tools to take care of them.
 PowerGistics offers charging solutions for your classroom laptops and tablets.
-Contact us today to set up a demo or request pricing information.